PayPal allows payment through credit cards, bank accounts, buyer credit, or PayPal account balances.

 - Accelerated Onboarding: Start accepting payments right away without having a PayPal account.
 You can signup later after you've already received payments from your customers.

 - Express adds a One-Click Checkout button to the cart or a checkout page to let customers log in into their PayPal account to pay without entering any address information.

 When using PayPal Express customers will go through the Shopify Checkout process to enter their address if and only if:

-- The customer doesn't click the PayPal Checkout button on cart page for quick checkout (this button is mandatory and enforced by PayPal policies, you're not allowed to remove it)
+- The customer doesn't click the PayPal Checkout button on the cart page for quick checkout (this button is mandatory and enforced by PayPal policies, you're not allowed to remove it)

 - You have more than one Payment Method activated for your shop.
 If not then customers get redirected to PayPal when clicking the Checkout button from your cart.

 - The customer doesn't click the PayPal Checkout button on the first page of your Checkout (again this button is mandatory from PayPal, you're not allowed to remove it)

 That means that most of the time the order address will be collected on the PayPal side.
-PayPal collects only a shipping address and sends that address back to Shopify when redirecting your customer to page two of your checkout.
+PayPal collects only a shipping address and sends that address back to Shopify when redirecting your customer to page two of your checkout where they pick a shipping rate and enter discount codes (if applicable).
+The price is updated and customers can finalize their transaction.

 If you have any questions please don't hesitate to contact the PayPal Frontline Support Team:

 The Frontline Support Team has a wealth of knowledge about the setup of accounts, troubleshooting merchant issues, and they are open 24-7.